Dechrissen/buzzrec/README.md

  A content-based filtering recommendation engine for academic papers in linguistics from [LingBuzz](https://ling.auf.net/lingbuzz).

 ## Usage
-Populate `settings.txt` with keywords interesting to you... etc.
+Populate `config.json` with keywords interesting to you... etc.